 An SSL (Secure Sockets Layer) certificate is a digital certificate that encrypts the data exchanged between a user’s browser and your website.
 This encryption ensures that sensitive information, such as passwords, credit card details, and personal data, remains secure from hackers and cybercriminals.

-When a website has an SSL certificate, its URL begins with "https://" instead of "http://," and a padlock icon appears in the browser’s address bar.
-This not only protects your users but also signals to them that your website is trustworthy.
+When a website has an SSL certificate installed, its URL begins with "https://" instead of "http://," and a padlock icon appears in the browser’s address bar.
+These visual cues signal to users that your website is secure and trustworthy.

 Before choosing an SSL certificate, it’s important to understand the different types available.
 SSL certificates can be categorized based on two factors: validation level and number of domains/subdomains covered.